google/truth/fuzzy.md

 You may want to think about handling of null elements.
-In the examples above, `STRING_PARSES_TO_INTEGER` has explicit null handling such that a null actual string corresponds to a null expected integer; `STARTS_WITH` does not, and any test which sees a null string will fail.
+In the examples above, `STRING_PARSES_TO_INTEGER` has explicit null handling such that a null actual string corresponds to a null expected integer; `CONTAINS_SUBSTRING` does not, and any test which sees a null string will fail.

 ## Iterable Example {#iterable}